OPERATE AND MAINTAIN AUXILIARY SYSTEMS

 As stated above if the tiller and hence the rudder is rotated by hand as in small vessels it is not required to have a back up or emergency system.
 However, in most modern vessels a mechanical means is employed to move the tiller, thus requiring an emergency back up.
 This may take the form of a hand tiller, which can be quickly and easily fitted to the top of the rudder stock.
 This emergency tiller must be kept in a place close to the steering flat and stock.

-The National Standards survey schedule is as follows:
+A National Standards typical survey schedule may be:

 Annual Survey: Operational test of main and emergency means of steering.